grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 [Loki managed alerts](https://grafana.com/docs/loki/latest/rules/#alerting-and-recording-rules) are stored and evaluated by Loki.
 They use LogQL for their expressions.

 1. Choose  Mimir or Loki managed alert to create an alert using Loki
-1. Select your Loki datasource from the drop-down
+1. Select your Loki data source from the drop-down
 1. The optional script will output a sample log line similar to this:
     ```
     2023-04-22T02:49:32.562825+00:00 level=info method=GET url=/ status=200 duration=171ms